familyld/familyld.github.io/_pages/about.md

   - /about.html
 ---

 I am a graduate student with the School of Data and Computer Science (SDCS), Sun Yat-sen University (SYSU).
-I got my Bachalor Degree at SYSU in 2017.
+I got my Bachalor Degree at SYSU in 2017. [[CV]](http://familyld.github.io/files/CV_Zhi-Hong Deng.pdf)

 Research
 ========

 My current research interest is mainly on using deep learning techniques to solve recommendation and other graph-based problems.
-I am also highly interested in GANs, multi-agent reinforcement learning and its application on various areas.
+I am also highly interested in GANs, multi-agent reinforcement learning and their application on various areas.

 News
 =======